 Occasionally, an AC unit will stop cooling air as effectively as it once did.
 While this can indicate several problems, one of them might be low refrigerant or Freon.
 Having low refrigerant levels in your AC does not allow it to perform optimally and can cause other problems.
 If you notice any of the following indicators, contact a professional to inspect your unit’s refrigerant levels.

-1. It Takes Too Long for Your Home or Business to Cool Down
+1. It Takes Too Long for Your Home to Cool Down

 When there’s a lack of refrigerant, heat that’s ventilated through the system isn’t absorbed as efficiently.
 This makes it more difficult for the AC to properly transfer higher quantities of cool air into a home.

-While warm air can indicate a lack of refrigerant, it can signify other issues, too.
+While an AC blowing warm air can indicate a lack of refrigerant, it can signify other issues, too.
 The AC compressor could be broken, the unit itself could be very dirty or the thermostat could be running the fan without the AC unit.

 3. You Hear a Hissing Sound